ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

     };
   };

-  # Outputs are all the outputs of the flake. nixosConfigurations is just one type of output for NixOS system configurations.
+  # `outputs` are all the build result of the flake.
   # A flake can have many uses and different types of outputs.
-Parameters in `outputs` are defined in `inputs` and can be referenced
+  # parameters in `outputs` are defined in `inputs` and can be referenced by their names.
-  # by their names.
-However, `self` is an exception.
-This special parameter points to the `outputs` itself (self-reference)
+  # However, `self` is an exception, This special parameter points to the `outputs` itself (self-reference)
-  # as well as the root directory of the flake.
-The `@` syntax here is used to alias the attribute set of the function's parameter,
-  # making it convenient to use inside the function.
+  # The `@` syntax here is used to alias the attribute set of the inputs's parameter, making it convenient to use inside the function.
   outputs = { self, nixpkgs, ... }@inputs: {
-    # Outputs named `nixosConfigurations` will be used when `nixos-rebuild switch --flake .` is executed.
+    # Outputs named `nixosConfigurations` is used by execute `nixos-rebuild switch --flake /path/to/flakes/directory` on NixOS System.
-    # By default, the `nixosConfigurations` with the same name as the hostname will be used.
-    # However, it can also be specified using `--flake .#<name>`.
     nixosConfigurations = {
+      # By default, NixOS will try to refer the nixosConfiguration with its hostname.
-      # The host with hostname `nixos-test` will use this configuration.
+      # so the system named `nixos-test` will use this configuration.
+      # However, the configuration name can also be specified using `nixos-rebuild switch --flake /path/to/flakes/directory#<name>`.
       # The `nixpkgs.lib.nixosSystem` function is used to build this configuration, the following attribute set is its parameter.
-      # Use `nixos-rebuild switch --flake .#nixos-test` To deploy this configuration on a NixOS system
+      # Run `nixos-rebuild switch --flake .#nixos-test` in the flake's directory to deploy this configuration on any NixOS system
       "nixos-test" = nixpkgs.lib.nixosSystem {
         system = "x86_64-linux";

+        # The Nix module system can modularize configurations, improving the maintainability of configurations.
+        #
         # Each parameter in the `modules` is a Nix Module, and there is a partial introduction to it in the nixpkgs manual:
         #    <https://nixos.org/manual/nixpkgs/unstable/#module-system-introduction>
-        # It is said to be partial because the documentation is not complete, only some simple introductions (such is the current state of Nix documentation...)
+        # It is said to be partial because the documentation is not complete, only some simple introductions
+        #    (such is the current state of Nix documentation...)
-        # A Nix Module can be an attribute set or a function that returns an attribute set.
+        # A Nix Module can be an attribute set, or a function that returns an attribute set.
-        # If it is a function, then its parameters are the parameters of the current Nix Module.
-        # According to the Nix Wiki description, Nix modules functions can have these four parameters:
+        # If a Module is a function, according to the Nix Wiki description, this function can have up to four parameters:
         #
         #   config: The configuration of the entire system
         #   options: All option declarations refined with all definition and declaration references.
         #   pkgs: The attribute set extracted from the Nix package collection and enhanced with the nixpkgs.config option.
         #   modulesPath: The location of the module directory of Nix.
         #
         # Only these four parameters can be passed by default.
-If you need to pass other parameters, you must use `specialArgs`.
+        # If you need to pass other parameters, you must use `specialArgs` by uncomment the following line
-        # The Nix module system can modularize configurations, improving the maintainability of configurations.
+        # specialArgs = {...}  # pass custom arguments into sub module.
         modules = [
           # Import the configuration.nix we used before, so that the old configuration file can still take effect.
-          # Note: configuration.nix itself is also a Nix Module, so you can import it directly here
+          # Note: /etc/nixos/configuration.nix itself is also a Nix Module, so you can import it directly here
           ./configuration.nix
         ];
       };